Bird of paradise

 Light: Birds of paradise grow best in bright, indirect light.
 Too much direct sun could scorch the leaves, but they do love the sun.
 They can cope for some short periods in partial shade but long term they want sun sun sun all the way.

-Water: Keep the soil moist but not soggy in the spring and summer, and water it when the top 2 inches or so of soil has dried out a little.
-Stick your finger in to check.
-In the autumn and winter, its ok to let the soil to dry out a little more.
+Water: Keep the soil moist but not soggy in the spring and summer.
+Water it when the top inch or so of soil has dried out light and crumbly.
+In the autumn and winter, it's ok to let the soil to dry out a little more.

 Humidity: These plants like an increased level of humidity but they can usually cope in normal household conditions.